robertpowers48/Sidebar-Calculator/README.md

 # Sidebar-Calculator
 Sidedbar Calculator extension for Opera Browser +29, created to try to new API for the Sidebar.

-Calculator create with the source of this page: http://thecodeplayer.com/walkthrough/javascript-css3-calculator
+Calculator based on the source of this page: http://thecodeplayer.com/walkthrough/javascript-css3-calculator